SoccerMaster: A Vision Foundation Model for Soccer Understanding: Conclusion

 \section{Conclusion}

 This paper aims to advance soccer visual understanding by proposing a unified framework that consolidates diverse tasks into a single model.
 Concretely, we present \textbf{SoccerMaster}, the first soccer-specific vision foundation model capable of handling comprehensive tasks spanning fine-grained spatial perception and high-level semantic reasoning through supervised multi-task pretraining.
-To facilitate large-scale training, we develop an automated data curation pipeline to generate scalable spatial annotations from broadcast videos and integrate them with multiple existing soccer video datasets, constructing a comprehensive pretraining dataset, termed \textbf{SoccerFactory}.
+To facilitate large-scale pretraining, we introduce \textbf{SoccerFactory}, an automated data curation pipeline that generates scalable spatial annotations from broadcast videos.
+Integrating these annotations with multiple existing soccer datasets, we construct a comprehensive pretraining dataset.
 Extensive evaluations demonstrate that SoccerMaster serves as an effective soccer-specific vision foundation model, where simple fine-tuning yields state-of-the-art performance across diverse downstream tasks.
 We believe this work establishes a new paradigm for soccer visual understanding by offering a unified, adaptable framework that reduces the engineering overhead of developing task-specific systems and provides a solid foundation for future advances in soccer AI.